BenjaminRobin22/streaming-01-getting-started/README.md

 ## Sync to GitHub

-Now it's time to get the local work you did on your machine, back up to your cloud repo in GitHub.
+Now it's time to get the local work you did on your machine, back up to your cloud repo in GitHub. - Committed updates to git

 ### Option A: Use VS Code (Easy!)